MarcoGarlet/sarscov2vec/README.md

 ## description

-2-d PCA is used to plot word2vec results following C Elton et al. pipeline.
+2-d PCA is used to plot word2vec results following Elton et al. pipeline.
 Moreover, as different approach, elbow method to select optimal out PCA dimension is followed and incremental K-means is applied.

 ## design